pacific-hake/hake-assessment/README.md

 ## How the R environment is set up

-* When the document is built, all of the model RData files which were previously built are loaded into the workspace that is seen by **knitr**.
-All the lengthy R processes are done ahead of time from the **build()** function to make the document building quick, since RData files are loaded instead of raw model output.
+* When the document is built, all of the model RDS files which were previously built are loaded into the workspace that is seen by **knitr**.
+All the lengthy R processes are done ahead of time from the **build()** function to make the document building quick, since RDS files are loaded instead of raw model output.

-The following depicts the object structure of each model's .RData file:
+The following depicts the object structure of each model's RDS file:

 ```R
 model$          - All the objects as read in by the SS_output function in the r4ss package